-This part of the site is still under construction.
-We intend to cover all Somerset's butterflies and the commoner day-flying moths, giving photographs of adults and caterpillars, brief descriptions of points to note in confirming the identification of the trickier species, a summary of their life-histories and distribution maps.
+In this section we look at the butterflies and the commoner day-flying moths seen in our area, giving photographs of adults and caterpillars, brief descriptions of points to note in confirming the identification of the trickier species, a summary of their life-histories and distribution maps.

 We list the butterflies first, each name leading to a page with images and maps.
 Following from them, we have a link to the day-flying moth page.